 Do you have written procedures and clearly defined job roles and responsibilities?
 Does everyone know the ‘Why’ of the business?
 What is the working environment like in your office?
 Do your staff thrive?

-Brand Assets: How Customers know who you are
+Brand Assets: How Customers Know who You are

 Brand isn’t just about having a pretty logo and a catchy name.
-Brand is that part of the company that sticks in a customer’s mind, that makes a customer choose you over your competitor, and that ultimately ensure success.
+It is that part of the company that sticks in a customer’s mind, that makes a customer choose you over your competitor, and that ultimately ensure success.
 Remember: people don’t buy WHAT you do, but rather WHY you do it.

 Priestley makes the obvious but important point that, because of brand recognition and an association with quality, people are willing to buy underwear for four times the price – just because they are by Calvin Klein.

 Value is a perception, not a calculation.